About Isabelle Groc

 Isabelle Groc is a writer, conservation photographer, documentary filmmaker, book author, and speaker based in Vancouver, Canada.
 She focuses on environmental science, wildlife natural history and conservation, endangered species, marine mammals and ecosystems, climate change, and the changing relationships between people and the natural world.
 She aims to create stories that increase our understanding and awareness of conservation issues and inspire change.

 As a photojournalist, Isabelle works closely with conservation groups and scientists to create visuals and narratives that help educate the public and guide environmental and policy change.
+Her work aims to celebrate biodiversity and inspire a meaningful and lasting connection to the natural world.

 Isabelle was awarded several environmental reporting fellowships, including the Sagebrush Country Institute fellowship from the Institute for Journalism and Natural Resources, the Puget Sound Institute for Journalism and Natural Resources fellowship, the Scripps Howard Institute on the Environment fellowship, and the Great Waters Institute fellowship from the Institutes for Journalism and Natural Resources.
 In 2019, Isabelle was awarded the Guerry Beam Memorial Reporting Award by the Institute for Journalism and Natural Resources to cover kelp conservation in California.
 She has also received three COMPASS journalist fellowships in 2011, 2014, and 2015.
 In 2011 Isabelle was awarded a Silver Award in the Public Issues category by the International Regional magazine Association (IRMA) Awards for her article “Orca Encounters” published in British Columbia Magazine.